 ASSESSOR'S OFFICE 309-342-1106

 The Assessor's Office has reopened to the public.
-PROPERLY WORN MASKES ARE REQUIRED.
+PROPERLY WORN MASKS ARE REQUIRED.
 Due to social distancing guidelines only three people are allowed in the office at the same time and visitors are required to wear a mask.
 You can call the office to schedule an appointment to see the Assessor or complete an exemption application.
 If you come to the office without an appointment and there are three people in the office, you will have to wait outside until someone leaves and office staff notify you that you may enter the office.

-Stephen W. Daly – City Assessor
+Laura Williams, CIAO – City Assessor

 Town of the City of Galesburg Township Assessor